Francis Moore (barrister)

-Sir Francis Moore (1558 – 20 November 1621) was a prominent Jacobean barrister and Member of Parliament.
+Sir Francis Moore (1558 – 20 November 1621) was a Jacobean era barrister and Member of Parliament.

 Life

 He was born the posthumous son of Edward Moore, a yeoman of East Ilsley in Berkshire and educated at Reading School and St John's College, Oxford.

 He became an eminent barrister, working in the Middle Temple, but spent his family life at South Fawley Manor in Berkshire.
 Moore was appointed counsel and under-steward to Oxford University, of which he was created M.A. on 30 Oct.
 1612.
 In Parliament, he was a frequent speaker, and is supposed to have drawn the well-known statute of Charitable Uses which was passed in 1601.

 The conveyance known as lease and release was his invention which remains one of two main ways to extend a lease, each with financial and physical demise advantages and disadvantages.
 He became a serjeant-at-law in 1614.